SCIFIHISTORY.NET

 "Commander Typhon from planet Scorpius is an exile who wants Zoltar's help in defeating his rival opponants on his planet In exchange Typhon gives Zoltar a new weapon, the Scorpion, that creates meteor showers.
 In hopes of averting the destruction of Capital City, G-Force heads for the Jupiter moon of Callisto.
 The Scorpion then heads for Earth, before the team can destroy it.
 Finding a submarine at the bottom of the ocean that is controlling the Scorpion and asteroid showers.
 Typhon escapes the submarine, trapping G-Force inside."

-On this day in 1986, The Adventures of the Galaxy Rangers aired "Supertroopers."
-This (technically) served as the program's forty-seventh episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:
+On this day in 1986 (in the U.S.), The Adventures of the Galaxy Rangers aired "Supertroopers."
+Officially, this (technically) served as the program's forty-seventh episode (they were aired wildly out of sequence), and here's the plot summary from IMDB.com:

 "Some supertroopers force Senator Weiner to steal batch 22.
 Commander Walsh, Gooseman, and Nagata go to the Supertroopers old base to get the Senator back.
 The origin of the Supertroopers is revealed."